Achievable logoAchievable logo

 Large prepayment of fees

-When an investment adviser takes a large prepayment of fees for services that will not be provided for at least 6 months, they may be required to make additional disclosures to their clients.
-State-registered advisers are considered subject to these additional disclosures if collecting:
+If an investment adviser accepts a large prepayment of fees for services that won’t be provided for at least 6 months, the adviser may have to make additional disclosures to clients.
+For state-registered advisers, this threshold is met when the adviser collects:

 • More than $500